beajoynes/netbox-evaluation/questions.md

 * Site packs - creation, sharing
 * idiot checks : flag up errors & rule creation?

+* Explore project management tools for netbox
+* - create and assign tasks or actions
+  - scheduling
+  - project reports - extract data from netbox to Qlik for reporting

 # Post NetBox Onsite

 ## What can we do with it?